God is never latebut He sure is slow

 That why I love Scott Wesley Brown's song "When Answers Aren't Enough There Is Jesus"

 You have faced mountains of desperation.

+God usually ignores our human deadlines to increase our testimony.
 Finally, God usually ignores our human deadlines . . .

 4. To increase our compassion